Everything an open source maintainer might need to know about open source licensing

 Unless your employer tells you that you need one, most open source projects will not need a CLA, and even then, I’d push back against your corporate counsel a bit, especially if your project is on GitHub.
 CLAss add significant friction to the developer experience and can make it so that a one-line change can take weeks (and countless internal emails) to merge.
 Learning software development and open source is hard enough.
 You shouldn’t need a law degree (or favor owed from your general counsel’s office) on top of that.

-If a project is on GitHub, in addition to the open source license (if any), there’s a second legal document at play, GitHub’s Terms of Service.
+If a project is on GitHub, in addition the open source license (if any), there’s a second legal document at play, GitHub’s Terms of Service.
 Specifically, GitHub recently updated its terms of service to explicitly include the otherwise-assumed inbound=outbound rule, meaning that by submitting a pull request on GitHub, contributors agree to contribute under that code under the same license as your project (making a CLA unnecessary in most cases).

 Additionally, even if your project doesn’t have a license, just by posting your code on GitHub, you grant certain rights to other users such as the right to view the code, or to fork it.
 Logically, you also give GitHub the right to display your code, if the repository’s public.
 That said, if you want others to use your code, you should really add an open source license.